carmelopaz0708/git_help/README.md

 Copies the current branch's latest commit to Github. *Branch-name* refers to any branch in the repository, including `master`.

 Ideally, the user should use `git push -u origin branch-name` when pushing commits to the remote repository for the first time.
 This command will create an upstream link that'll keep track of succeeding commits in the same *branch-name*.
-Doing so succintly reduces command line input to `git push` for future commits in that repository.
+Doing so reduces command line input to `git push` for future commits in that repository.

     $ git push
     Enumerating objects: 11, done.